ZenTheMod/SourceGeneration/README.md

 # Asset Generation

-Generated files will be placed into the `{YourModName}.GeneratedAssets` namespace.
+Generated files will be placed into the `{YourModName}.Assets` namespace.

 An impl of `LazyAsset<T>` will be used for all asset handling within generated files, this type will implicity convert to either an `Asset<T> `or `T` if needed.